Master-Pack Group Berhad

 C. Environment

-Suppliers are required to comply with all applicable legal environment requirements and demonstrate continual monitoring and improvement to reduce its environmental impact when providing products to Master-Pack.
+Suppliers are required to comply with all applicable legal environment requirements and demonstrate continual monitoring and improvement to reduce their environmental impact when providing products to Master-Pack.

 i.
 Environment Permits and Reporting